Outgoing, friendly and motivated are common traits of a Certified Child Life Specialist (CCLS).

 - (1) Therapeutic Benefits of Play

 - (3) Additional courses in Child Life or related content area (Human Anatomy/Physiology; Medical Terminology; Ethics)

-Child Life internships provide hands-on experience and prepare you for certification.
+Child Life practicums and internships provide hands-on experience and prepare you for certification.

 Learn about our internship opportunities